aseo67/Top_Songs_Analysis/README.md

 <br>
 <br>
 **Project Questions:**
-- How many songs have entered the Top 200s chart since the start of 2021?
 - What songs have the most streams?
 - What songs have been #1 on the charts?
 - Which artists have the most streams?